stevenabaco/interactive-form-v3/README.md

-# INTERACTIVE FORM - <a href="https://teamtreehouse.com/techdegree/full-stack-javascript">Treehouse Full Stack </a>JS Techdegree - PROJECT 3.
+# INTERACTIVE FORM - <a href="https://teamtreehouse.com/techdegree/full-stack-javascript">Treehouse Full Stack </a> TECHDEGREE \* PROJECT 3.

 An interactive form built with vanilla JavaScript.
 Incorporates custom validation and dynamic hiding and revealing of elements based on input.